fletchjp/MERG-Arduino-Software/TestEncoderKeypad/README.md

 This combines the two codes.
 It works although when the encoder is turned fast the neumber can be missing a digit.
 That has now stopped.

+## matrixKeyboardUNO44pinsI2CEncoder

+This is the next step to move the keypad to I2C and see if that works.
+Yes it does.

 ## matrixKeyboardEncoderMEGA34